Definition of cheese

 Milk Type: pasteurized cow’s milk.

-Uses: It is usually served with fruits and crackers, as it is a good melting cheese used in various sauces, sandwiches, and pizza.
+Uses Port Salut cheese: It is usually served with fruits and crackers, as it is good melting cheese use in various sauces, sandwiches, pizza.
+Port Salut cheese also adds a rich, tangy flavor when melted into sauces or used in dishes like quiches and gratins.

 Origin of cheese: Italy